-- a first pilot phase involving ten patients and which should take place between the 2nd half of 2022 in two centres in Spain (Hospital Germain Trias y Pujol Barcelona Hospital Clinico San Carlos Madrid) and one in the Czech Republic (Faculty Hospital Prague); - a second pivotal phase to obtain CE marking, which should take place immediately after the pilot study by integrating four additional centres in Spain, the Czech Republic, Italy and France and including 60 patients with follow-up at six months and one year.
+- a first pilot phase including 10 patients and which should take place from the 1st half of 2023 in eight centres in Spain, the Czech Republic, Poland and Belgium.
+The Prague centre is already open and the others are in the process of opening; - a second pivotal phase with a view to obtaining CE marking, which should take place immediately after the pilot study, involving additional centres in Spain, the Czech Republic, Poland, Italy, France and other countries, and include 60 patients with three-month follow-up.